OhWellWhyNot/Stranger-Things-Light-Wall-with-ESP/README.md

   12, 11              // Y–Z

 I used a 50 count string of lights.
 I started at the bottom left of a 36x48 board.
-I first ran a line along the very bottom edge (from left to right) then came up 12 inches, then ran a string right to left, then up 12 inchest, then left to right, then up a 12 inches, then right to left.
+I first ran a line along the very bottom edge (from left to right) then came up 12 inches, then ran a string right to left, then up 12 inches, then left to right, then up a 12 inches, then right to left.
 This is how I got the number to letter combination above.
 Your setup may be / is likely different.
 To tailor it for you, set your lights out, then count the individual LEDs starting at 0 (0 is the LED #1 in computer code.
 So a 50 string of lights would have 0-49 in code).
 Write down what LED should match what letter and update the code bit above.

 You can add/change any of the sayings in the program by adding